Endometriosis

 • See medications table for more information.

-• Narcotics should not be prescribed for endometriosis without consulting a pain specialist.
+• Consider consulting a pain specialist.

 • When appropriatefacilitate conversations about the benefits and risks of neuromodulators with individuals with endometriosis.